informatics-isi-edu/ermrest/user-doc/row-level-security.md

-A good practice to evaluate impact of row-level policies is to perform equivalent queries through the `psql` command-line interface using both daemon accounts and the `EXPLAIN ANALYZE ...` command:
+A good practice to evaluate impact of row-level policies is to perform equivalent queries through the `psql` command-line interface using the daemon account and the `EXPLAIN ANALYZE ...` command:

-- `postgres` or other super-user: bypasses row-level security and shows you a baseline performance for your query.
+- By default, `ermrest` is subject to row-level security and shows you how much slower it will be when queried by web clients.
+To emulate a particular web client privilege level, manually set the session parameters in your connection as described below.
-- `ermrest`: is subject to row-level security and shows you how much slower it will be when queried by web clients.
+- In a transaction (which you will *roll back*), do `ALTER TABLE ...
+NO FORCE ROW LEVEL SECURITY` to turn off row-level security temporarily while measuring a baseline query.
+We recommend that you do this on a test server with restricted access, in case you make a mistake and disable enforcement for real ERMrest clients.

 For this comparison to be valid, you may need to set session parameters to a valid client context.
 Otherwise the SQL plan may be